Go ahead and share!

 Deep Run Roadhouse doesn’t make the best of any one thing.
 But it might make the 2nd best of everything.

-The prices are also reasonable, and so what that means for me is that Deep Run Roadhouse is the best overall BBQ in Richmond, VA for the money.
+The prices are also reasonable, and so what that means for me is that Deep Run Roadhouse is the overall best BBQ in Richmond, VA for the money.

 It’s a haul from downtown Richmond, but worth the drive.
 It’s an especially popular catering choice for any sized party, including weddings (I hope no brides ruined their dress with sauce!).